Nolan Jones Preview, Player Props: Rockies vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 21st in the league.

-- The Diamondbacks have a 4.65 team ERA that ranks 22nd across all MLB pitching staffs.
+- The Diamondbacks have the 22nd-ranked team ERA among all MLB pitching staffs (4.64).

-- Pfaadt makes the start for the Diamondbacks, his 15th of the season.
-He is 1-7 with a 6.21 ERA and 64 strikeouts through 71 2/3 innings pitched.
+- Davies makes the start for the Diamondbacks, his 15th of the season.
+He is 2-5 with a 6.45 ERA and 57 strikeouts in 68 1/3 innings pitched.

-- The right-hander's most recent appearance came on Thursday against the Los Angeles Dodgers, when he threw four innings, surrendering five earned runs while giving up eight hits.
+- In his most recent time out on Saturday, the right-hander tossed six innings against the Baltimore Orioles, giving up one earned run while surrendering four hits.

-- The 24-year-old has amassed an ERA of 6.21, with 8.1 strikeouts per nine innings, in 14 games this season.
-Opposing hitters have a .280 batting average against him.
+- The 30-year-old has an ERA of 6.45, with 7.5 strikeouts per nine innings, in 14 games this season.
+Opponents have a .281 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.